merledu/BURQ-IDE/README.md

 10. Now finally write this command on your command line tree -L 3 -d

 # Congratulations! you are done with your cloning process.
-Now lets start for the burq_ide cloneing process